-Performance outcomes Acceptable outcomes Response 2000 - Methods of testing soils for engineering purposes.
-PO36 Development does not result in an actionable nuisance, or worsening of, stormwater, flooding or drainage impacts in a future state-controlled road.
-No acceptable outcome is prescribed.
-N/A PO37 Run-off from the development site is not unlawfully discharged to a future state-controlled road.
+Performance outcomes Acceptable outcomes PO37 Run-off from the development site is not unlawfully discharged to a future state-controlled road.
 AO37.1 Development does not create any new points of discharge to a future state-controlled road.
-AND N/A AO37.2 Stormwater run-off is discharged to a lawful point of discharge.
-N/A Note: Section 3.4 of the Queensland Urban Drainage Manual, Department of Energy and Water Supply, 2013, provides further information on lawful points of discharge.
+N/A AND Note: Refer to the SDAP Supporting Information: Stormwater and drainage in a state-controlled road environment, Department of Transport and Main Roads, 2017, for further guidance on how to comply with this performance outcome.
+AO37.2 Stormwater run-off is discharged to a lawful point of discharge.
+Note: Section 3.9 of the Queensland Urban Drainage Manual, Institute of Public Works Engineering Australasia (Queensland Division), Fourth Edition, 2016, provides further information on lawful points of discharge.
 AND AO37.3 Development does not worsen the condition of an existing lawful point of discharge to the future state-controlled road.
-N/A

-Annexure 11: Planning Scheme Code Assessment
+Annexure 9: Planning Scheme Code Assessment